Joseph Thauvette

 Joseph Thauvette (8 July 1876 – 24 November 1955) was a Liberal party member of the House of Commons of Canada.
 He was born in Les Cèdres, Quebec, and became a physician by career.

+Education

 Thauvette attended Bourget College in Rigaud where he received a Bachelor of Science degree.

+Career

 Thauvette served as mayor of Vaudreuil, Quebec.

 He was first elected to Parliament at the Vaudreuil—Soulanges riding in the 1930 general election and re-elected there in 1935 and 1940.
 After completing his term in the 19th Canadian Parliament, Thauvette did not seek re-election in 1945.